-The increase of the population was only due to the arrival of foreigners, with a net migration balance of 17.700: while 11.500 people emigrated from the Czech Republic, nearly 30.000 foreigners immigrated to the country during the first half of the year.
+The increase of the Czech population was only due to the arrival of immigrants and foreigners, with a net migration balance of 17.700: while 11.500 people emigrated from the Czech Republic, nearly 30.000 foreigners immigrated to the country during the first half of the year.
 Quite expectedly, these are not migrants or asylum-seekers from Africa and the Middle-East we’re talking about – the Czech government, along with its Visegrad neighbours, has repeatedly refused to take in migrants arriving in Europe through the Mediterranean Sea since the start of the refugee crisis.

 A vast majority of the foreigners arriving in the Czech Republic come from neighboring Central and Eastern European countries, in search of better job opportunities, work conditions and higher wages.
 Ukrainians (net migration balance of 5.600), Slovaks (2.700), as well as Romanians and Bulgarians (1.100 each) made up most of the new arrivals this year.

 In 2017, the Czech population increased by approximately 31.000 people, 28.000 of which were due to international migration – Ukrainians and Slovaks accounting for most of the increase – and less than 3.000 to natural change.

 According to U.N. projections, the Czech population is expected to shrink by 5.5% by 2050, with far-reaching consequences on the country’s competitiveness and its labour market.
 The combined population of the four Central European countries should also decrease by nearly 10 million in thirty years, due to the combination of an ageing population, strict immigration laws and a strong emigration drive.